michael-jones253/Hello-Hadoop-netbeans-OS-X/README.md

 1. Direct programmatic control of the HDFS and running map reduce jobs - all unit tests run from the IDE with hadoop configuration built into this project and under git control.
 2. Uploading of files to the HDFS by implementing a Web REST API client.
+3. Async file upload (at time of writing only Jersey back end implemented).
-3. Layered application code for maximum re-use and ease of test driven development.
+4. Layered application code for maximum re-use and ease of test driven development.
 The client I wrote uses an interface which has allowed me to provide both a Jersey HTTP client implementation and an Apache HTTP client implementation for comparison between the two toolkits.
+5. Test driven development.

+## Getting started

 The initial difficulty was working out how to run the program in the IDE and talk to the local pseudo distributed setup without using a 3rd party Hadoop plugin.
 Apparently there used to be a plugin for netbeans, but it has been discontinued.
 I am a newbie with this technology.